rakibul-wdp/DSA-JS/math-for-programming/combinatorics.md

   - Permutation problem
   - How many ways are there to arrange r objects from a collection of n objects?
     - nPr = ?

+# nPr

+- You have n object in hand (all different)
+- You have r slots to put them (r <= n) in order
+- Example:
+  - Batting order of a 11 player cricket match from a squad of 15 players
+  - Answering order in an exam to answer 4 out of 6 questions
+  - Number of ways: 6 x 5 x 4 x 3 = 360
+  - But could we write this?
+    - (6x5x4x3x2x1)/(2x1) = 6!/2!